Using Building Blocks to Express Inheritance Idioms

 Cons

-Although the inheritance expressions are simple in themselves, the many ancillary design choices can make the design effort seem more complicated than it really is.
+Although the inheritance expressions are simple by themselves, the many ancillary design choices can make the design effort seem more complicated than it really is.

 Relationship With Other Idioms